 Australian bull rider severely injured at college rodeo

-Odessa College coach C.J.
-Aragon says Bradie Gray suffered broken ribs, a bruised aorta and collapsed lungs after a bull threw him and stepped on his chest during competition Thursday night at the Casper Events Center.
+Gray suffered broken ribs, a bruised aorta and collapsed lungs Thursday night at the Casper Events Center, Odessa College coach C.J.
+Aragon told the Casper Star-Tribune (bit.ly/2sH0e5A).

-Aragon tells the Casper Star Tribune (bit.ly/2sH0e5A) that Gray had no pulse when he arrived at the Wyoming Medical Center.
-Aragon says Gray underwent surgery, was in a medically induced coma and faced another operation Friday.
+Gray had no pulse when he arrived at the Wyoming Medical Center where he was placed in a medically induced coma and on a ventilator, Aragon said.

 Information from: Casper (Wyo.)
 Star-Tribune, http://www.trib.com